 This ultimately shows that the drive cannot be used to boot a computer.
-It can store files, folders and other type of information that can be viewed or used only with the help of an operating system.
+It can store files, folders, and other types of information that can be viewed or used only with the help of an operating system.

 The file system inside a Non bootable disk can vary accordingly.
-For e.g. the storage drives used in PC uses a single file system for every individual drives and partitions.
-But in the case of mobile storage drives like memory cards of Android devices uses combinational file system to make use of the disk efficiently.
-Its all depends on the operating system used.
+For example, the storage drives used in PCs use a single file system for every individual drive and partition.
+But in the case of mobile storage drives like memory cards of Android devices use a combinational file system to make use of the disk efficiently.
+It all depends on the operating system used.

-|A non bootable disk space can be virtually spatialized and partitioned so that, different file systems and different file formats can be used in a single storage drive.
+|A non bootable disk space can be partitioned and different file systems and different file formats can be used in a single storage drive.

-Though the non bootable disk has many advantages, we can’t use the non bootable disks directly without having and operating system or other supporting utility programs.
+Though the non bootable disk has many advantages, we can’t use the non bootable disks directly without having an operating system or other supporting utility programs.
 We can able to convert a non bootable disk to a bootable disk without any or mild data loss.
-But while converting a bootable disk to a non bootable disk, certainly there will be sufficient amount of data loss.
+But while converting a bootable disk to a non bootable disk, certainly there will be a sufficient amount of data loss.

 To convert a non bootable disk to a bootable disk, we can use software programs and utilities available in the internet market.
-For example some of the software is Unet bootin, Wubi installer, Kon boot etc.
+For example, some of the software is Unet bootin, Wubi installer, Kon boot, etc.

 To convert a bootable disk to a non bootable disk will be as easy as eating a piece of cake.
-To do this just connects the bootable drive as a secondary drive to a PC and then format it.
+To do this just connect the bootable drive as a secondary drive to a PC and then format it.
 Normally the booting program of a bootable disk is saved in the form of a file inside that storage drive.
 When the storage drive is formatted, all the data inside the hard drive is erased completely and a new fresh file system is structured for data usage.